scottish wedding photographer

 For much of the day I shoot in Aperture priority mode.
 I've set this up with the following parameters.. min Shutter speed of 1/250, AUTO-ISO (maximum of 3200) and wide open on the aperture.

 This is stored to one of the memory points, allowing me to very quickly change from Manual to Aperture priority and get the shot.

 For formal portraits or anything involving flash I change to manual and flash is where the Sony gets a little bit strange.
 As soon as the camera detects either a flash or a trigger on the hotshoe the EVF will brighten.
-It's apparently to help with focus but up until this point we've gotten used to the EVF showing us the exposure we're about to capture.
-It's a really strange one and whilst there are different ways to deal with it I haven't found one I've liked.
+It's apparently to help with focus but up until this point I've gotten used to the EVF showing us the exposure I'm about to capture.
+It's a really strange one and whilst there are different ways to deal with it I haven't found one I like.
 Instead when using flash I make sure the trigger or speedlight is off, set my ambient exposure and then switch it on and work from there.

 The other quirk of the EVF is the focus point.
 It's grey.
 Yes it will flash green when you focus but that's it.
 Sony have changed this in the a7rIV but I don't know if they'll be able to update the firmware for the other models to include that.
 It would be very welcome if they could.
 I've setup the joystick to centre the focus point when I press it, that's something I have to do a lot when I can't find the focus point.